Middle School Overview

 SCIENCE - Middle school science concepts are presented in age-appropriate, engaging ways so that students can attain the necessary background to be prepared for a highly scientific and technological society.
 Sixth grade covers physical science, seventh grade explores earth science, and eighth grade studies biology.

 SCIENCE LAB - Students perform hands-on experiments in a well-equipped Science Lab.
 They work on creative projects, lab reports, and lab binders to supplement classroom learning.
-Labs progress from Physical Science’s separation of mixtures lab, to Earth Science’s ecological footprint calculation, to Life Science’s squid and fetal pig dissections.
+Labs progress from Physical Science’s separation of mixtures lab, to Earth Science’s ecological footprint calculation, to Life Science’s squid, fetal pig and sheep's heart dissections.

 SOCIAL STUDIES/HISTORY – The purpose of the middle school program is to develop a purposeful sense of the world, through the study of elements of world history and the history of the United States.
 Sixth grade focuses on early Western civilization, seventh grade studies the first peoples through the end of the Civil War, and eighth grade picks up at the Reconstruction and continues into modern American times.